Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2 ECTS

-Date: Not offered in summer semester 2025!
+Schedule: Not offered in the summer semester 2025!

 English for Architects C1/C2